GouruRK/brainfuck-interpreter/README.md

 # Run

-Compile it using the `make` command :
+Compile it using the `make` command which produce "bin/brainfuck":
 ```shell
 cd brainfuck-interpreter
 make